 Social Security and Medicare Tax.
 The Social Security tax and Medicare tax are collected from both employers and employees.
-For 2020 the combined total Social Security and Medicare tax rate will be 15.3 percent of the first \$137,000 of wages paid.
-Additional Medicare Tax of 0.9 percent is imposed on earnings above a threshold amount of \$200,000 for single and head of household filers; \$250,000 for joint filers; \$125,000 for a married person filing separately.
+For 2025 the combined total Social Security and Medicare tax rate will be 15.30 percent of the first \$176,100 of wages paid.
+Additional Medicare Tax of 0.9 percent is imposed on earnings above a threshold amount of \$250,000 for married filing jointly filers; \$125,000 for a married filing separately; \$200,000 for all other taxpayers.

 Social Security and Medicare taxes other than the additional 0.9 percent Medicare Tax are paid by both the employer and the employee.
 The additional 0.9 percent Medicare Tax is paid solely by the employee.
-The combined tax rate for 2020 for both the employer and the employee is 7.65 percent of the first \$137,000 Social Security and Medicare taxes are not required for a sole proprietor's children under age 18 who work in the sole proprietorship.
+Social Security and Medicare taxes are not required for a sole proprietor's children under age 18 who work in the sole proprietorship.

 Federal Unemployment Tax.
 Employers generally are liable for both federal and Minnesota unemployment taxes.
 The federal unemployment tax rate is 6.0 percent of the first \$7,000 in wages paid each employee.
 A credit of up to 5.4 percent may be allowed for state unemployment taxes paid for a normal net tax of 0.6 percent.
 This credit is reduced during periods where the state unemployment insurance trust fund has borrowed from the federal treasury and has not fully repaid the loan.
 Wages paid to a spouse or child under age 21 who works in a sole proprietorship owned by the spouse or parent are not subject to federal unemployment taxes; other exceptions also may apply.

-(Editor's note: changes in state unemployment tax law may change your FUTA liability.
+Editor's note: changes in state unemployment tax law may change your FUTA liability.
 Timely payment of state unemployment tax creates an offset credit on FUTA tax liability.
-Contact a tax advisor for more information.)
+Contact a tax advisor for more information.